New Donor Engagement Officer

 - Strong and healthy communication skills – interpersonal, written, and spoken

 - Ability to work both independently, with a partner, and as a team

 - Up to 50% of time will be spent out of the office meeting with donors

 - Regular team and supervisory check-ins

 Anabaptist Mennonite Biblical Seminary does not discriminate against employees or candidates for employment on the basis of race, sex, color, national origin, age or disability.
-Commitment to AMBS's mission and support of its Anabaptist, evangelical, and ecumenical vision is important.
+Commitment to AMBS's mission and support of its Anabaptist, evangelical and ecumenical vision are important.